maelhadyf/iVolve-training/Jenkins/README.md

 ### Lab 25: Role-based Authorization
 Objective: Create user1 and user2.
 Assign admin role for user1 & read-only role for user2.

+Lab 26: MultiBranch Pipeline Project
+Create 3 namespaces in you K8S environment.
+Create a Multibranch pipeline to automate the deployment in the namespace based on GitHub branch.
+Create Jenkins slave to run this pipeline
+Use github webhooks to trigger the pipeline